apache/apisix/doc/plugins/response-rewrite.md

 ## Name

-response rewrite plugin, rewrite the content from upstream.
+response rewrite plugin, rewrite the content returned by the upstream as well as Apache APISIX itself.

 **senario**: